 Effective August 1, 2014, the Company adopted the IASB issued narrow - scope amendments to a total of nine standards as part of its annual improvements process.
 The IASB uses the annual improvements process to make non-urgent but necessary amendments to IFRS.
 The adoption of these amendments did not have a material impact on the financial statements.

-Notes to the Consolidated Financial Statements (Expressed in Canadian dollars)
+Notes to the Consolidated Financial Statements (Expressed in Canadian dollars) (Unaudited) Six months ended January 31, 2015 and 2014

 (t) New standards and interpretations not yet adopted: